BenjaminNolan/lumbricus/README.md

 * AlizePlugin — Fartificial Intelligence plugin which turns the bot into something you can have a fake conversation with
 * TellPlugin — Provides a way to tell a user or channel a message at a specific time or when they're next seen by the bot
+* GuardianPlugin — Ensures that no-one gets ops who shouldn't have ops
+* SnailKillerPlugin — Removes ops from users who haven't used their ops abilities after a certain timeframe has elapsed

 ## License